Biden tests positive for COVID. Here are details about his diagnosis and treatment.

 How is Biden feeling?

-The doctor said Mr. Biden's respiratory rate, temperature and pulse oximetry are all normal.
+The doctor said Mr. Biden's respiratory rate, temperature and pulse oximetry were all normal at the time.

 Biden "felt okay" for his first event in Nevada but was tested for COVID after not feeling better, the note added.